Seabird trajectories map onto a reduced optimal-control bound for dynamic soaring

 The dashed curve is the reduced Hamilton-Jacobi-Bellman (HJB)~\cite{bousquet2017optimal,chen2025optimal} form

 whose functional form follows from a simplified optimal-control model of along-track transport in prescribed shear.
-In this reduced description, the \(a/X^2\) term captures the penalty for slow flight, the \(bX^2\) term captures the high-speed dissipative cost, and the \(-WX\) term represents an effective wind-energy subsidy supplied by shear exploitation.
-Because \(Y\) is a normalized excess-effort quantity relative to a low-effort baseline, $[\,\cdot\,]_{+}$ enforces clipping below zero.
-The functional form is derived from the model, whereas the numerical parameters \((a,b,W)\) are estimated from the albatross frontier.
+In this reduced description, the $a/X^2$ term captures the penalty for slow flight, the $bX^2$ term captures the high-speed dissipative cost, and the $-WX$ term represents an effective wind-energy subsidy supplied by shear exploitation.
+Because $Y$ is excess effort over a low-effort baseline, $[\,\cdot\,]_{+}$ keeps it non-negative.
+The functional form is derived from the model, whereas the coefficients $(a,b,W)$ are estimated from the wandering albatross frontier by constrained least squares, with the curve held at or below every frontier point (a true lower bound), subject to $a,b,W \ge 0$ and $W \ge 0.05$, a physical floor that keeps the wind-subsidy term from collapsing to zero and contradicting the observed wind-energy extraction.
+Fit to all 55 deployments, $W$ settles marginally above this floor at $0.0577$.

-Within the soaring-compatible range, the albatross frontier (red circles) lies closest to this reduced benchmark, whereas the shearwater frontier (green triangles) is systematically displaced above it.
-This ordering is consistent with albatrosses operating nearest the reduced minimum-cost regime predicted by optimal-control theory and with shearwaters occupying a mixed flap-gliding regime that uses wind shear but remains more effort-intensive.
-The theory derives the reduced shape; the empirical normalization maps the VeDBA-based effort onto that reduced form.
-Oystercatchers (blue squares) occupy a distinct, continuously flapping regime and are shown separately in the inset rather than as part of the soaring branch.

-Figure~\ref{fig:figure2}b summarizes the comparison with the inferred vertical offset $\Delta Y = Y_{\mathrm{frontier}}-Y_{\mathrm{HJB}}(X)$.
-For albatrosses and shearwaters, values near zero indicate proximity to the reduced optimum, while positive values indicate displacement above it.
-The negative values in the oystercatcher inset reflect the upturn of the fitted curve at large \(X\).
-Across the retained range, albatrosses show the smallest residuals, shearwaters are intermediate, and oystercatchers exhibit the largest departure.
-Their empirical transport-effort frontiers therefore fall at different distances from a common reduced bound, allowing proximity to the minimum-cost soaring regime to be estimated directly from trajectory data.
+Among the procellariiforms, the wandering albatross, a Southern Ocean shear specialist, sits closest to the bound, as expected for the calibration species, while the Buller's albatross and short-tailed shearwater, which flap-glide more but still exploit wind shear, sit at progressively higher residual effort (Fig.~\ref{fig:figure2}a).
+We summarize each species by its per-deployment offset from the bound, $\Delta Y = \mathrm{median} (Y_{\mathrm{obs}} - Y_{\mathrm{HJB}}(X))$.
+Each deployment median averages over many thousands of wingbeats, the scale at which VeDBA serves as a within-species relative-effort index.
+A small $\Delta Y$ marks flight near the minimum-cost regime, a large one a systematic departure.
+The three dynamic soarers stay within about one unit of the bound ($\Delta Y \approx 0.13$, $0.61$, and $0.93$), while the thermal-soaring common crane sits far beyond at $\Delta Y \approx 4.33$, roughly $33\times$ the albatross (Fig.~\ref{fig:figure2}b).
+This ordering is unchanged when the window length is varied from 60 to 240~s (SI\,S8).